carlahy/garden/modules/copenhagen/urban culture and cultural theory.md

 - Bech Henning - the lifeworld in modern time is urban and spatial, and one of leisure

-## ramparts and reflections in the urban lifeworld
+## Ramparts and Reflections in the Urban Lifeworld

 Summary:
 - Roland Barthes: emphasis on signification